 With the operation delete-transform you can execute the delete transform API.
-It supports the following parameters:

 - transform-id (mandatory): The id of the transform to delete. - force (optional, defaults to false): Whether to delete the transform regardless of its current state.

 This operation requires at least Elasticsearch 7.5.0 (non-OSS).
 This is an administrative operation.
 Metrics are not reported by default.
 Reporting can be forced by setting include-in-reporting to true.